 Registers XBR0 and XBR1 must be loaded with the appropriate values to select the digital I/O functions required by the design.
 Setting the XBARE bit in XBR1 to 1 enables the Crossbar.
 Until the Crossbar is enabled, the external pins remain as standard Port I/O (in input mode), regardless of the XBRn Register settings.
-For given XBRn Register settings, one can determine the I/O pin-out using the Priority Decode Table; as an alternative, the Configuration Wizard utility of the Silicon Labs IDE software will determine the Port I/O pin-assignments based on the XBRn Register settings.
+For given XBRn Register settings, one can determine the I/O pin-out using the Priority Decode Table; as an alternative, the Configuration Wizard utility will determine the Port I/O pin-assignments based on the XBRn Register settings.